CONSTITUTION AND BYLAWS

 (b) The Vice-President shall have the duties and exercise the powers of the President in the case of the President’s death, absence or incapacity.

-(c ) The Secretary (Recording) shall keep a record of all meetings of the Club and of the Board and of all votes taken by mail, fax, or any other electronic device deemed appropriate by the Board and of all matters of which a record shall be ordered by the Club.
+(c ) The (Recording) Secretary shall keep a record of all meetings of the Club and of the Board and of all votes and of all matters of which a record shall be ordered by the Club.
 The Secretary shall prepare and publish to all Club members a meeting agenda and a summary of the Board minutes, including all motions and votes.
 The Secretary is responsible for recording all changes and additions to the Constitution, By Laws and Code of Ethics.

 (e) The Treasurer shall collect and receive all monies due or belonging to the Club.
-He/she shall deposit the ame in a bank approved by the Board in the name of the Club.
+He/she shall deposit the same in a bank approved by the Board in the name of the Club.
 His/her books shall at times be open to the inspection of the Board and he/she shall report to them at every meeting the condition of the Club’s finances and every item of receipt or payment not before reported and at the Annual Meeting.
 He/she shall render an account of all monies, including PayPal, received and expended during the previous fiscal year.
-The Treasurer shall be bonded in such amount as the Board of Directors shall determine.
+If needed, the Treasurer may be bonded in such amount as the Board of Directors shall determine.

 Section 3.
 Vacancies